MiguelCoimbra02/Master_Thesis/README.md

 ### 3. ConnecTF software to find putative TF-Target interactions in my co-expression Network
-ConnecTF is a database designed to predict and analyze transcription factor (TF)-target gene interactions by integrating various regulatory datasets.
+ConnecTF is a database designed to predict and analyze TF-target gene interactions by integrating various regulatory datasets.
 It identifies putative regulatory relationships using TF-binding evidence from sources such as DAP-seq, ChIP-seq, and motif enrichment analysis.
 ConnecTF enables researchers to filter and prioritize TF-target interactions based on experimental support, co-expression, and functional annotations, facilitating the study of gene regulatory networks in plants such as Arabidopsis, Maize and Rice.

 - **`connecTF.py`**: Utility script with the necessary functions to get the inputs into ConnecTF:
-  - **Target Network**: Generates a network with the arabidópsis homologues and with columns: `source`, `interaction`, `target`, and an optional `score` column.
+  - **Target Network**: Generates a network with the Arabidópsis homologues and with columns: `source`, `interaction`, `target`, and an optional `score` column.
   - **Target Gene List**: Defines a list of target genes to narrow down the output size.
   - **Filter Gene List**: Filters the network based on a given list of genes to refine the results.

-  After generating the predictions, the script transforms the Arabidopsis homologs in the ConnecTF network to their corresponding genes in *Quercus suber* using a Blast_p file between arabidópsis and Quercus Suber.
+  After generating the predictions, the script transforms the Arabidopsis homologs in the ConnecTF network to their corresponding genes in cork oak using a Blast_p file between arabidópsis and cork oak.

 ### 4. Cis-elements analysis to find TF motifs in the genes of the network

-- **`get_tf_motif_matrix.sh`**: Downloads transcription factor (TF) motif files from PlantTFDB, maps Arabidopsis TFs to corresponding Quercus suber genes using a provided match file.
+- **`get_tf_motif_matrix.sh`**: Downloads cis-elements motif files from PlantTFDB, maps Arabidopsis TFs to corresponding cork oak genes using a provided match file.
-- **`get_all_promoters_sequeces.sh`**: Extracts gene coordinates from a Cork Oak genome annotation file (gff), determines scaffold sizes, and retrieves promoter regions (default: 2kb upstream).
+- **`get_all_promoters_sequeces.sh`**: Extracts gene coordinates from a cork oak genome annotation file (gff), determines scaffold sizes, and retrieves promoter regions (default: 2kb upstream).
 It then generates BED files with promoter sequences using BEDTools and outputs them in FASTA format for further analysis.
-- **`get_promoter_sequece.sh`**: Processes Cork Oak promoter sequences by extracting scaffold names, sequences, and associated gene annotations.
+- **`get_promoter_sequece.sh`**: Processes cork oak promoter sequences by extracting scaffold names, sequences, and associated gene annotations.
 It merges promoter sequences from a BED file with gene information from a coordinate file, formatting the data into a structured CSV file for further analysis.
-- **`TFBS_promoter_matcher.py`**: Filters a co-expression network to find target genes regulated by a given transcription factor (TF) and extracts their corresponding promoter sequences, saving them in FASTA format.
-(It's runned in `fimo.py`)
+- **`TFBS_promoter_matcher.py`** (required for fimo.py): Filters a co-expression network to find target genes regulated by a given TF and extracts their corresponding promoter sequences, saving them in FASTA format.
-- **`fimo.py`**: Validates transcription factor (TF) targets by checking for transcription factor binding sites (TFBS) in their promoter regions.
+- **`fimo.py`**: TF targets by checking for transcription factor binding sites (TFBS) in their promoter regions.
 It processes a co-expression network, extracts target gene promoter sequences, and uses FIMO (from the MEME Suite) to identify motif matches.
 The results are compiled into an output table indicating whether a TF-target interaction is validated based on motif presence.

 ### 5. Dap-Seq data Introduction
 - **`dap_seq.sh`**: Reads multiple text files containing target genes for each gene, creates a dataframe with gene_id and TARGET columns representing gene-target interactions, and saves it as a tab-separated file (dap_seq.txt).
 Only have DapSeq data for three genes: LOC111997151; LOC112008346; LOC112030452